Cats-n-coffee/Cats-n-coffee/README.md

 <br>

-⚡ Fun fact: As a former Fitness/ Personal Trainer I spent years in the Fitness and Wellness industry, before becoming a Physical Therapist Assistant for a (very) short amount of time.<br>
+⚡ Fun fact: As a former Fitness/ Personal Trainer I spent years in the Fitness and Wellness industry, before becoming a Physical Therapist Assistant and deciding that healthcare wasn't for me.<br>

 <!--
 **Cats-n-coffee/Cats-n-coffee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.